Why Do Businesses Move to the Cayman Islands?

 In its 2017 global survey, Banker magazine named the Cayman Islands as the world’s #1 specialised financial centre, a position it has held for nine consecutive years.
 The country was also ranked in the 22nd Global Financial Centres Index (GFCI 22) as among the top 29 percent of financial centres of the world, which ranked it as the second highest among all UK Overseas Territories and Crown Dependencies.

 The banking, finance and insurance sectors contribute nearly half of the country’s GDP.
 Over 96,000 companies are registered in the Cayman Islands, each listed on the major stock exchanges around the world.
 Some 10,500 mutual funds have been established in Grand Cayman, representing a collective net value of US$3.59 trillion.

 The Cayman Islands have a stable legal and judicial system, with the first law firm tracing its origins back to 1945.
 As a British Overseas Territory, the legal system is based on English common law, though local statutes apply.

-Leading international law firms Maples & Calder, Walkers, Appleby, Ogier, Mourant Ozannes and Conyers Dill & Pearman have a presence in the Cayman Islands and several boutique law firms also operate on Grand Cayman.
+Leading international law firms Maples & Calder, Walkers, Appleby, Ogier, Mourant Ozannes, Conyers Dill & Pearman and Bedell Cristin have a presence in the Cayman Islands and several boutique law firms also operate on Grand Cayman.
 Many have consistently been listed in leading directories such as Chambers and Legal 500, and have been recognised as among the best offshore law firms in the Caribbean and the world.